kammitama5/kammitama5.github.io/_posts/2022-08-05-Friday-August-5th.md

 In our Lightning Network, we can extend these to both parties having satoshi, with latency and constraints which affect our liquidity on the network.
-In our lightning network, we have a drain in our network, so in actuality our probability of hitting capacity looks like a random walk with some drift over time.
-In our work, we have so far found that [deMoivre’s Martingale](https://math.stackexchange.com/questions/384507/de-moivres-martingale-and-stopping-times) is a close (but not ideal) representation of our drain over time.
+In our lightning network, we have a drain in our network, so in actuality our probability of hitting capacity looks like a random walk with some drift over time (this represents an asymmetric random walk).
+In our work, we have so far found that
+[deMoivre’s Martingale](https://math.stackexchange.com/questions/384507/de-moivres-martingale-and-stopping-times) is a close (but not ideal) representation of our drain over time.